mIRC-Scripters/mirckb/docs/source/commands/drawtext.rst

 /drawtext
 =========

 The **/drawtext** command draws text at the specified co-ordinates.
 If you use a negative number for the font size, it will match the size of fonts in the font dialog.
-The /drawtext command will use some default options for anti-aliasing that you cannot change (yet), meaning that a text drawn in black may not be drawn only using the expected color, this can be a real concern when using /drawfill to fill an area with text inside it.
+The /drawtext command will use some default options for anti-aliasing that you cannot change (yet), meaning that a text drawn in black may not be drawn only using the expected color, this can be a real concern when using :doc: `/drawfill </commands/drawfill>` to fill an area with text inside it.

 Synopsis
 --------

 .. code:: text

-    /drawtext -hnrpboc <@win> <color> [color] [fontname fontsize] <x y [w h]> <text>
+    /drawtext -hnrpbocv <@win> <color> [color] [fontname fontsize] <x y [w h]> <text>

 Switches
 --------